dmbarbour/glas/docs/GlasDesign.md

         -3        00
         -4       011

-Bytes and fixed-size words are instead encoded as bitstrings of exact size, e.g. 8 bits per byte, msb to lsb.
-For example, byte 4 would be '00000100'.

 Other than bitstrings, sequential structure is usually encoded as a list.
 A list is represented as a binary tree where the left nodes are elements and the right nodes form the spine of the tree, terminating with a leaf node.

         type List a = (a * List a) | ()